 Oolong tea leaves come from a plant called Camellia sinensis, which has chemical compounds that were observed to reduce risk of a particular type of skin cancer (1).
 Researchers also found it reduced urinary tract symptoms (2).

-Laboratory and animal studies found polyphenol chemicals, which are naturally occuring in oolong teas, may protect cells from DNA damage, and possibly inhibits tumor cell growth.
-Tea polyphenols may also improve the immune system (10).
+Laboratory and animal studies found polyphenol chemicals, which are naturally occurring in oolong teas, may protect cells from DNA damage and possibly inhibit tumor cell growth.
+Tea polyphenols may also improve the immune system (9).

-While the early research in the efficacy of tea polyphenols is promising, researchers do not yet understand how or why it is effective, and are not recommending tea consumption in cancer treatment at this time.
+While the early research in the efficacy of tea polyphenols is promising, researchers do not yet understand how or why it is effective, and are not recommending tea consumption in cancer treatment at this time (10).

 Researchers have found that drinking oolong tea did not improve blood sugar levels or insulin levels.
 However, drinking oolong tea may lower the risk of Type 2 diabetes and prevent diabetes symptoms.